-The risk of medical activity and the legal liability of a caregiver towards a patient, in particular, and treating society in general, were already recognized in antiquity.
+The risk of medical activity and the legal liability of a caregiver towards a patient, in particular, and treating society in general, was already recognized in antiquity.
 Hammurabi’s code of laws set penalties for a doctor whose treatment was unsuccessful.

-Medical professionals also began to recognize the fact that they could cause injury to patients, and that they bore professional responsibility for this, and therefore initiated and set their own ethical rules.
+Medical professionals also began to recognize the fact that they could cause injury to patients and that they bore professional responsibility for this, and therefore initiated and set their own ethical rules.
 The best known of all is the oath of Hippocrates, and the command “First and foremost, do no harm”, and the Latin designation “Primum non nocere” contained in the oath of doctors.

 In the 20th century, there was a significant increase in the levels of public expectation of doctors and health systems, but it was still clear to all that absolute prevention of risk/damage involved in medical treatment was not possible, and that a significant or total reduction of potential damage was often impossible or very expensive and therefore impractical.

-Medical risk management systems initially developed mainly in the United States, in response to the significant increase in the number of lawsuits related to medical malpractice and the high costs involved in providing compensation to those who incurred damage.
+Medical risk management systems were initially developed mainly in the United States, in response to the significant increase in the number of lawsuits related to medical malpractice and the high costs involved in providing compensation to those who incurred damage.
 The development of the field of medical risk management derived mainly from the following factors:

 - The development of the medical industry – The medical sector has been characterized by dynamism and accelerated development in the last century.
 As a result, the study of the attendant risks that naturally have intensified within this development process is also essential.

-- The development of medical systems and organizations – Management systems of medical organizations are often complex and cumbersome systems that include, inter alia, large teams, organizational processes, multiple systems, technological infrastructures, service to a variety of different fields and customers, which increase risks and exposure to risk and damage.
+- The development of medical systems and organizations – Management systems of medical organizations are often complex and cumbersome systems that include, inter alia, large teams, organizational processes, multiple systems, technological infrastructures, and service to a variety of different fields and customers, which increase risks and exposure to risk and damage.

-- Competition in the free market – The transformation of the health sector into a mass and industrialized sector, directed not only for the purpose of healing diseases among a small population, but also for prevention, diagnosis, aesthetics, quality of life and leisure, has led to an increase in the scope of advertising and information disseminated to a large number of patients and clients.
-The public’s awareness of the existence of medical products, treatments and medical procedures has grown tremendously and has gone beyond defining the target audience of “patients” to a target audience of “customers.”
-The expectation among customers for professional service and minimal side effects, damages and mental distress is constantly on the rise.
+- Competition in the free market – The transformation of the health sector into a mass and industrialized sector, directed not only for the purpose of healing diseases among a small population but also for prevention, diagnosis, aesthetics, quality of life, and leisure, has led to an increase in the scope of advertising and information disseminated to a large number of patients and clients.
+The public’s awareness of the existence of medical products, treatments, and medical procedures has grown tremendously and has gone beyond defining the target audience of “patients” to a target audience of “customers.”
+The expectation among customers for professional service and minimal side effects, damages, and mental distress is constantly on the rise.

-- Society awareness and law system – The involvement of clients and patients in the details of medical proceedings, the imposition of legal liability on medical service providers, strict auditing systems, the internet information revolution, and many law firms specializing in medical malpractice cases and public advocacy for civil suits, have all increased the need for risk management.
+- Society awareness and law system – The involvement of clients and patients in the details of medical procedures, the imposition of legal liability on medical service providers, strict auditing systems, the internet information revolution, and many law firms specializing in medical malpractice cases and public advocacy for civil suits, have all increased the need for risk management.

 The US has been the pioneer in the field, leading to the development of risk management systems already in 1912.
-Not surprisingly, it was the American Association of Surgeons (AAS) who, at the end of their third Congress (1912), called for standardization of hospitals and medical equipment to improve the quality of care.
+Not surprisingly, it was the American Association of Surgeons (AAS) who, at the end of their third Congress (1912), called for the standardization of hospitals and medical equipment to improve the quality of care.

-In 1917, the AAS published basic standards, and even demanded that medical organizations monitor and supervise the quality of their functioning.
+In 1917, the AAS published basic standards and even demanded that medical organizations monitor and supervise the quality of their functioning.
 About a year later, a body was set up to support and advise on how to meet these requirements.
 By the 1950s, other medical organizations and half of all US hospitals joined this program.

-In 1951, JCAHO (the Joint Commission on Accreditation of Healthcare Organizations) established medical organizations, hospitals and medical systems and medical associations.
+In 1951, JCAHO (the Joint Commission on Accreditation of Healthcare Organizations) established medical organizations, hospitals and medical systems, and medical associations.
 JCAHO is a national institution that continues to serve as the central body in the management of medical risks.

 The development of hospital risk management systems can be attributed mainly to the medical malpractice claims crisis that broke out in the mid-1970s in the United States.
-To understand the causes of the crisis and propose ways to solve it, committees were established by the federal government, physicians’ organizations and the American Bar Association.
+To understand the causes of the crisis and propose ways to solve it, committees were established by the federal government, physicians’ organizations, and the American Bar Association.

 The main recommendation of all the committees was to develop a plan for the prevention of risks and damages of medical treatments that would be binding on any medical institution.

-The US has experienced quite a few legal and social obstacles over the years, and this has led to institutionalization of the requirements and the development of systems for managing control and control of risks.
+The US has experienced quite a few legal and social obstacles over the years, and this has led to the institutionalization of the requirements and the development of systems for managing control and control of risks.
 As stated, the significant change in the area of risk management came in the wake of the medical claims crisis and was led by the hospitals.

-The change was motivated by a number of factors – insurance, legislative, judicial and research.
+The change was motivated by a number of factors – insurance, legislative, judicial, and research.
 Clinical risk management is now an integral part of any medical system in the United States.